 New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UD-58 Use art treatments, such as box wraps, where it can extend the usable life and deter vandalism of city owned equipment and facilities.
 Note: Added to support broader arts and cultural program.
 UD-59 Develop a process for designating festival streets that can be temporarily closed to vehicular traffic for pedestrian-oriented activities.
 Note: Added to support broader arts and cultural program.
-UD-60 Support partnerships and spaces for cross-cultural programming that contribute to intercultural engagement, learning, and exchange.
+UD-60 Support partnerships and spaces for cross-cultural programming that contribute to intercultural engagement, learning and exchange.
 Note: Added to support broader arts and cultural program.
-UD-61 UD-83 Recognize the heritage of and affirm diverse heritages within the community by naming (or renaming) parks, streets and other public places after major figures through interpretative materials, artistic expression, and events placemaking.
+UD-61 UD-83 Recognize the heritage of and affirm diverse heritages within the community by naming (or renaming) parks, streets and other public places after major figures through interpretative materials, artistic expression and eventsplacemaking.
 Note: Updated to use more inclusive language.
-Landmarks and Landmarks and Historic Resources UD-62 Consider establishing a local preservation program to increase historic resources protections.
+Landmarks and Historic Resources UD-62 UD-82 Preserve, enhance and interpret Bellevue's historical identity.
+UD-63 Consider establishing a local preservation program to increase historic resources protections.
 Note: Added to support consideration of a future historic preservation program.
 DEIS mitigation measure (Appendix D, 5.1).
-UD-82 Preserve, enhance and interpret Bellevue's historical identity.
-Note: Removed because the policy is too broad.

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UD-63 UD-84 Designate historic landmark sites and structures and review proposed changes to ensure that these sites and structures will continue to be a part of the community and explore incentives for rehabilitation.
-Explore opportunities for preservation, rehabilitation, and adaptive reuse of historically significant sites and structures.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UD-64 UD-84 Designate historic landmark sites and structures and review proposed changes to ensure that these sites and structures will continue to be a part of the community and explore incentives for rehabilitation.
+Develop opportunities for preservation, rehabilitation and adaptive reuse of historically significant sites and structures and education about those sites.
 Note: Updated to broaden focus of policy to include all historically significant sites.
-UD-64 Identify and protect historic and cultural sites and structures that may be acutely sensitive to climate hazards.
+UD-65 Identify and protect historic and cultural sites and structures from disasters and climate hazards.
 Note: DEIS mitigation measure (Appendix D, 5.1).
 Recommendation in Climate Vulnerability Assessment (5.1.2).
-UD-65 Establish a process of conducting historic surveys that identify, document, and evaluate historic properties.
+UD-66 Establish a process of conducting historic surveys that identify, document and evaluate historic properties.
 Note: Added to support consideration of a future historic preservation program.
-UD-66 Coordinate with affected tribes and agencies regarding planning and development activities that may impact significant natural, cultural, or archaeological resources.
+UD-67 Coordinate with affected tribes and agencies regarding planning and development activities that may impact significant natural, cultural, or archaeological resources.
 Note: Added to support consideration of a future historic preservation program.
-UD-67 Work with tribes and other historically marginalized or underserved communities to raise awareness of and protect historically and culturally valuable resources to these communities.
+UD-68 Work with tribes and other historically marginalized or underserved communities to raise awareness of and protect historically and culturally valuable resources to these communities.
 Note: Added to support consideration of a future historic preservation program.